JustinHuPrime/StackLang/README.md

 ## The Language

-For a complete listing of builtin and standard library commands, see the [documentation pages](link)
+For a complete language reference, see the [documentation pages](https://techteamai.github.io/StackLang/index.html).

+*TODO: MOVE EVERYTHING AFTER HERE TO DOCUMENTATION PAGES*

 The core of StackLang is the stack.
 The stack is where any and all data your program will operate on will be stored.
 The command line will add elements to the stack.
 After an element has been added to the stack, it is executed.